rsksmart/pmt-builder/README.md

 To build the tree, simply call the `buildPMT` function and pass the `leaves` as a list of strings and a `filteredHash` in string format, i.e buildPMT(leaves: string[], filteredHash: string)

-First parameter {leaves}: An array of transaction hash of all transactions without witness(txid) in a block.
+First parameter {leaves}: An array of transaction hashes of all transactions without witness(txid) in a block.
 Second parameter {filteredHash}: transaction hash (the hash without witness).

 The function returns an object with the following fields: